 Aotea Square

 Aotea Square is a large paved public area in the Auckland CBD used for open-air public events including fairs, protest rallies, music festivals, rock concerts and the annual seeing-in of the New Year.
-It hosts a regular arts and crafts market on Fridays and Saturdays.

 A number of art works are in Aotea Square: